tramamte/blog/content/about/index.md

 ---

-Awesome Patrick is a blog for managing my personal interestes.
+Awesome Patrick is a blog for managing my personal interests.

 Being hosted on [GitHub Pages](https://pages.github.com/).